Jp1200/VsaExtension/README.md

   So in terms of the technical choices I made, I choose to move forward with making a vscode extension since I had no previous experience with making an extension.
   I thought a web page or react app would be pedantic and not as 'user friendly' of a solution to the problem being faced.
 Having a separate web page for something that can already be done in an IDE seems like a lot of wasted movements for a developer.
   With a vscode extension, as I found out over working on it, was more limiting to the stylization I was accustomed to with working with a web app.
   It was a lot of javascript embedding html which embedded javascript.

 Assumptions/shortcuts:
   I was assuming from the onset it was going to be like github copilot.
 However, I made something much more simpler than copilot but somewhat mirroring something akin to chatgpt.
-I didn't want to mess too much with html and styling as a lot of the functionality which I did NOT want to mock was more for the scripting and configuring the vscode extensions weird props and arguments needed to communicate with the webview and other defined functions.
+I didn't want to mess too much with html and styling as a lot of the functionality, which I did NOT want to mock, was more for the scripting and configuring the vscode extensions weird props and arguments needed to communicate with the webview and other written custom functions.
   I used AI sources to build the styling and HTML and assisting in the UX portion of the extension.
 I think with a solid backbone its easier to parse what indivudalistic styling decisions I can make later and focus more on the scripting and functionality.